-- Excessive make-up. - Wearing jewellery that is not part of the College uniform. - Hair below shoulder length should be tied back and all hair should be off the face. - Not wearing the uniform neatly and correctly at all times. - The College blazer should always be worn during Terms 2 and 3. - A hat should be worn when outside during Terms 1 and 4. - A report by a member of the public or observation by a staff member of a student outside of school wearing the uniform incorrectly. - Chewing gum is not permitted.
+- Excessive make-up. - Wearing jewellery that is not part of the College uniform. - Hair below shoulder length should be tied back and all hair should be off the face. - Not wearing the uniform neatly and correctly at all times. - A hat should be worn when on the Oval or in Physical Education during Terms 1 and 4. - A report by a member of the public or observation by a staff member of a student outside of school wearing the uniform incorrectly. - Chewing gum is not permitted.